-- 1.1 Allerdale Borough Council (the Council) is responsible for ensuring that its business is conducted in accordance with the law and proper standards, and that public money is safeguarded and properly accounted for, and used economically, efficiently and effectively.
-The Council also has a duty under the Local Government Act 1999 to make arrangements to secure continuous improvement in the way in which its functions are exercised, having regard to a combination of economy, efficiency and effectiveness. - 1.2 The Council has approved and adopted a local code of corporate governance, consistent with the principles of the CIPFA/SOLACE Framework 'Delivering Good Governance in Local Government (2016)'.
-This local code is subject to regular review and updating. - 1.3 The 2016 CIPFA/SOLACE Framework requires local authorities to be responsible for ensuring that: - their business is conducted in accordance with all relevant laws and regulations; - public money is safeguarded and properly accounted for; - resources are used economically, efficiently and effectively to achieve agreed priorities which benefit local people. - 1.4 The 2016 Framework also expects that local authorities will put in place proper arrangements for the governance of their affairs and facilitate the effective exercise of their functions, which includes arrangements for the management of risk. - 1.5 This statement explains how the Council has complied with the code and also meets the requirements of Accounts and Audit (England) Regulations 2015, regulation 6(1)(b), which requires all relevant authorities to prepare an annual governance statement.
+- 1.1 Following implementation of local government reorganisation in Cumbria, Allerdale Borough Council ceased to exist on 1 April 2023 (along with all other existing local authorities in Cumbria).
+On that date responsibility for all existing functions of the Authority transferred to Cumberland Council. - 1.2 Prior to its dissolution, Allerdale Borough Council (the Council) was responsible for ensuring that its business was conducted in accordance with the law and proper standards, and that public money was safeguarded and properly accounted for, and used economically, efficiently and effectively.
+The Council also had a duty under the Local Government Act 1999 to make arrangements to secure continuous improvement in the way in which its functions were exercised, having regard to a combination of economy, efficiency and effectiveness. - 1.3 The Council had approved and adopted a local code of corporate governance, consistent with the principles of the CIPFA/SOLACE Framework 'Delivering Good Governance in Local Government (2016)'.
+This local code was subject to regular review and updating. - 1.4 The 2016 CIPFA/SOLACE Framework requires local authorities to be responsible for ensuring that: - their business is conducted in accordance with all relevant laws and regulations; - public money is safeguarded and properly accounted for; - resources are used economically, efficiently and effectively to achieve agreed priorities which benefit local people. - 1.5 The 2016 Framework also expects that local authorities will put in place proper arrangements for the governance of their affairs and facilitate the effective exercise of their functions, which includes arrangements for the management of risk. - 1.6 This statement explains how the Council has complied with the code.
+It also addresses the requirements of Accounts and Audit (England) Regulations 2015, regulation 6(1)(b), which requires all relevant authorities to prepare an annual governance statement.